 - Prescription drugs

 - Over-the-counter drugs, particularly those that cause drowsiness

 - Illegal drugs, including marijuana and cocaine

 As little as two drinks can put someone over the limit.
-Blood and urine tests will show whether a driver had drugs in his or her system.
-Even if the other driver in your accident never had a test administered, it may still be possible for him or her to be convicted of DUI.
+Blood and urine tests will also show whether a driver had drugs in their system.
+Even if the other driver in your accident never had a test administered, it may still be possible for them to be convicted of DUI.

 - Calling the police.
 Always call the police after an accident, and don’t let the other driver talk you out of it.
 The police will prepare an accident report that will be an essential piece of evidence in your claim.

-It is also important to talk to a lawyer as soon as you can after the accident.
+- Talking to a lawyer as soon as you can after the accident.
 Cases involving drivers under the influence can be more complicated than other types of accident cases, and it’s almost guaranteed that the insurance company will offer you far less money than your claim is worth.

 - Medical bills

 - Lost wages and reduced earning capability